Aquinas set out his proof of the existence of God with five sets of arguments:

 Intelligent Design came to call itself a ‘science’ by 1989 and tried its introduction into Biology classes in the US, but U.S. District Judge John E. Jones III ruled that intelligent design is not science, that it “cannot uncouple itself from its creationist, and thus religious, antecedents.
 The First Amendment introduced by Thomas Jefferson prohibits any law that favors the establishment of any religion.
 This prevents, much to the chagrin of priests and preachers, teaching of religious beliefs – Genesis and the six-day creation for instance – in US Schools.
 The agnosticism (if not atheism) implicit in this secular statute was circumvented in 1956 by adopting the motto “Ïn God We Trust”.
 The motto was signed into law by President Eisenhower (1890-1969), Presbyterian by baptism, son of a Jehovah’s Witness on the maternal side and the “most deeply religious man I know” by self-confession.

-Intelligent design continues its forceful presence in the United States and elsewhere, supported by several persons of repute.
+Intelligent design continues its forceful presence in the United States and elsewhere, supported by several persons of repute – among them, it is claimed, at least seven Nobel Laureates in Science.
 However, The U.S. National Academy of Sciences in 1991 stated that “creationism, intelligent design, and other claims of supernatural intervention in the origin of life or of species are not science because they are not testable by the methods of science.”
-Such a decision by a district court or NAS is not conclusive; the concept, which relies on the irreducible complexity”” of life which, they assert, is not entirely solved by Darwin’s theory of Evolution or the concept of Natural Selection.
+Such a decision by a district court or NAS is not conclusive; the concept, which relies on the “irreducible complexity” of life which, they assert, is not entirely solved by Darwin’s theory of Evolution or the concept of Natural Selection.
 Hence the concept of Intelligent Design merits a discussion in another essay.